iqbalhasnan/django-custom-user-class-based-view/README.md

-Example of Class-Based View usage with custom user in django 1.5
+Example of Class-Based View with custom user in django 1.5
 ======================